Shreemanarjun/Shreemanarjun/README.md

 - 🔒 Implemented root detection, screenshot prevention, and on-time notifications for enhanced security.
 - 🎯 Improved user experience with a simple and easy-to-use payment process.

-### Flutter Sharez (Open Source)
-- 📂 Cross-platform file-sharing app utilizing Flutter and Riverpod.
-- 📥 Enabled resumable downloads, QR code scanning, and multilingual support.
-- 🎨 Designed intuitive UI for seamless sharing and receiving of files.
-- 🚀 Collaborated with the team to troubleshoot and optimize functionality.

-### Riverpod Simple Architecture Template (Open Source)
-- 🏗️ Flutter template combining Riverpod for state management, Auto Route for navigation, and Dio for API integration.
-- 🎨 Stylish UIs with velocity_x, theming with flex_color_scheme, and alerting UIs using flash.
-- 🗄️ Efficient data storage handled using Hive.